-The pension fund's triennial actuarial review was carried out as at 31 March 2022 and the Council was required to consider the impact of publication of the results on the pensions valuations. million This resulted in changes in member numbers within pension funds and has led to a material adjustment in the pension liability disclosures for the Council as at 31 March 2022.
+The pension fund's triennial actuarial review was carried out as at 31 March 2022 and the Council was required to consider the impact of publication of the results on the pensions valuations.
+This resulted in changes in member numbers within pension funds and has led to a material adjustment in the pension liability disclosures for the Council as at 31 March 2022.
 The Council requested that it's actuary, Barnett Waddington undertake an updated actuarial review.
 This was received and management included the relevant adjustments in the revised accounts.
-This has decreased the net defined benefit liability at 31 March 2022 by £75 million from the liability disclosed in the draft accounts.
+This has decreased the net defined benefit liability at 31 March 2022 by £75.126 million from the liability disclosed in the draft accounts (final figure is £808.513m).